Bloody Zombies Review

 Bloody Zombies

-The streets of London are infested with hordes of mutated zombies, and the only hope of salvation lays on the shoulders of four uniquely heroes.
-A throwback to the days of arcade cooperative side-scrolling brawlers, Bloody Zombies sees players use their fists, feet, and anything they can salvage to overcome the odds and escape from the undead nightmare.
-Whether you are using a virtual reality (VR) headset or playing on a television, Bloody Zombies is a bloody brilliant experience.
+The streets of London are infested with hordes of mutated zombies, and the only hope of salvation lies on the shoulders of four unique heroes.
+A throwback to arcade cooperative side-scrolling brawlers, Bloody Zombies sees players use their fists, feet, and anything they can salvage to overcome the odds and escape from the undead nightmare.
+Whether you're using a virtual reality (VR) headset or playing on a television, Bloody Zombies is a bloody brilliant experience.

-Bloody Zombies employs a combat system using both standard attacks, as well as energy draining special moves.
-As the game supports up to four players, either locally, online or any combination between, the game is best played with a group.
-It is also one of the rare games that supports traditional 2D gaming and those with VR headsets to play together.
-Playing solo, the levels feel as if they drag on for far too long; as all enemies need to killed to progress through the levels.
-Doing it alone feels more like a hassle, sucking the joy out of the game.
-However, adding one or more players brightens the experience exponentially, especially if you add someone using a VR headset into the mix.
+Bloody Zombies employs a combat system using both standard attacks and energy-draining special moves.
+Supporting up to four players either locally, online, or any combination thereof, the game shines brightest in group play.
+It's also one of the rare games that allows traditional 2D gaming and VR headset users to play together.
+Playing solo, the levels feel unnecessarily long, as all enemies must be eliminated to progress.
+Tackling it alone feels more like a chore, draining the joy from the experience.
+However, adding even one additional player brightens the experience exponentially, especially when including someone using a VR headset.

-Those players have a clear strategic advantage, as the characters on screen literally pop in front of your eyes.
-It's like looking at a highly detailed shoebox diorama with cardboard cutout characters.
-While the game is quite sharp looking and stylized on a television, using a VR headset takes the game to a whole other level.
-When using a VR headset, the game supports PSVR, HTC Vive, and Oculus Rift; you can see the level in its entirety, giving you the opportunity to warn others about an impending trap of spikes or how much further it is to the boss.
+VR players gain a clear strategic advantage, as the characters on screen literally pop before their eyes, creating an effect like viewing a highly detailed shoebox diorama with cardboard cutout characters.
+While the game looks sharp and stylized on a television, using a VR headset (supporting PSVR, HTC Vive, and Oculus Rift) elevates the experience to another level.
+VR users can see the entire level, allowing them to warn others about impending spike traps or distance to boss encounters.

-Besides pickups that replenish your health and energy, you’ll come across special move pickups, coins for shops and usable weapons.
-All of the skills in the game are separated into four unique categories.
-You can only have a single ability from each of the branches equipped at any given moment, but you can easily and swiftly swap between the skills at any time.
-Three of the slots are for active abilities, while the fourth serves as a passive skill.
-The passive skills have their purpose, such as stunning enemies briefly after performing a dodge or gaining an attack bonus by getting a high combo count.
+Beyond health and energy pickups, you'll discover special move power-ups, coins for shops, and usable weapons.
+All skills are divided into four unique categories.
+While you can only equip one ability from each branch at a time, you can swiftly swap between skills at any moment.
+Three slots are for active abilities, while the fourth serves as a passive skill.
+These passive skills serve specific purposes, such as briefly stunning enemies after dodging or gaining attack bonuses through high combo counts.

-The active skills are tied to different face buttons on the controller, and either using one of the shoulder buttons or by properly inputting the correct directional commands.
-While the game defaults to the more advanced setup, using directional inputs, I opted for the simplistic approach by holding L1 on the PS4 controller and using the face buttons.
-From powerful launchers that can knock many mutants into the air, to a piledriving grapple, the skills are quite varied, and you’re able to swap between them depending on your play style.
-If you find yourself low on energy, as using skills costs energy, you can still beat zombies to a bloody pulp using your fists.
+Active skills are mapped to face buttons on the controller, activated either through shoulder buttons or directional commands.
+While the game defaults to the more advanced directional input setup, I opted for the simpler approach using L1 and face buttons on the PS4 controller.
+From powerful launchers that can knock multiple mutants airborne to devastating piledriver grapples, the skills offer impressive variety and can be swapped to match your playstyle.
+When low on energy, which skills consume, you can still beat zombies to a bloody pulp using basic attacks.

 Simply Put